edamla/mediterraneanagency/_books/2021-09-01-living-without-sorrow.md

 How will we evaluate events?
 As humans, what are our primary duties in this world?
-And most importantly, with what qualities and hab- its can we free ourselves from being just ordinary and simple creatures?
+And most importantly, with what qualities and habits can we free ourselves from being just ordinary and simple creatures?
 Sorrows are like flies swarming around our heads and hearts.
 It’s true they bother us, but it should